Summer farewell flowers

 Pictured above: Summer farewell (Dalea pinnata) by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

-Summer farewell is a perennial herbaceous wildflower native to sandhills, dry flatwoods and scrub habitat.
+Summer farewell (Dalea pinnata) is a perennial herbaceous wildflower native to sandhills, dry flatwoods and scrub habitat.
 Flowers are borne in terminal heads.
 Flower buds are concealed by red ovate bracts.
 Each bud opens to reveal up to 30 white to pinkish-white flowers.
 Leaves are pinnately compound and alternately arrangedLeaflets are small, needle-like and bright green.
 Stems are reddish.
 Seed pods are hairy and appear silvery gray.

 Summer farewell flowers and buds